Mold is major problem in real estate. But Mold does not have to kill a transaction.

 Scenario 7: Your client is on a tight deadline to close and you are worried there is not enough time to remove the mold prior to the closing date.

+We all know it’s best to discover mold before the home inspection.
+But sometimes that’s just not the case.
 No need to worry as most of the time, mold can be removed in a few days by a professional company and should not stretch out the time it takes to close the deal.

 Close more deals by giving everyone peace of mind that mold remediation can usually be within 1-3 days.